evokegaming/guides/README.md

 ## Naming

-> The only real difficulties in programming are cache invalidation and
-> naming things. <br/>
-> -- Phil Karlton

 1. Use `snake_case` for methods and variables.
 1. Use `CamelCase` for classes and modules.
 (Keep acronyms like HTTP, RFC, XML uppercase.)